kojiishi/switchbot-rs/cli/README.md

 switchbot 4,2 if/power=on/off/on
 ```
 In the [Batch Mode] example above,
-if the device 4 is on, both the device 2 and 4 are turned off.
+if the device 4 is on, both the device 2 and 4 are turned off,
+regardless of the power status of the device 2.
 If you want to toggle multiple devices independently,
 specify the if-command for each device.
 ```shell-session